scenarioo/scenarioo/docs/contribute/Coding-guidelines.md

 * Do not add the `serialVersionUID` to classes.

 # C&#35;
-* Formatting and code style must be conform with settings defined here: https://github.com/scenarioo/scenarioo-cs/blob/master/scenarioo-cs.sln.DotSettings
+* Formatting and code style must conform with settings defined here: https://github.com/scenarioo/scenarioo-cs/blob/master/scenarioo-cs.sln.DotSettings

 # Licence Headers